cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

 .. java:method:: public final UtilizationModelDynamic setMaxResourceUtilization(double maxResourceUsagePercentage)
    :outertype: UtilizationModelDynamic

-   Sets the maximum amount of resource of resource that will be used.
+   Sets the maximum amount of resource that will be used.

    Such a value can be a percentage in scale from [0 to 1] or an absolute value, depending on the \ :java:ref:`getUnit()`\ .